-Enrichment profiles for four peptides that bound with measurable affinity to LC3B LDS* (colored blue, gold, cyan, purple).
-FYCO1 is shown in pink for comparison.
+Enrichment profiles for nine peptides through the three rounds of the LC3B LDS* enrichment sort.
+The four peptides that bound with measurable affinity to LC3B LDS* (colored in shades of blue) show enrichment through the three rounds.
+Known, canonical LC3B LDS binders (colored in purple and red) show depletion throughout the LDS* sort and are shown for comparison.
 Black lines (alpha 0.1) indicate a random sampling of 10% of peptides that persisted through LC3B LDS* sort 3.